 Who is my main competition?

-I just did a quick google search of "sustainable fashion consultant".
-The top 3 hits are recloseted, Make Good, and Carmen Artigas.
-Luckily I do not know any of these companies or people personally.
+I just did a quick google search of keywords that I thought my compeators would rank for.
+And, let's call my top three competitors A, B, and C. Luckily I do not know any of these companies or people personally.
 So, I don't have to hold back in this analysis.

 Before we dive into the SWOT analysis, here is a little info about each company.